Sarah Harper

 The most common types of cancer cases we deal with include:

-If you think your cancer was caused by exposure to a dangerous substance in your workplace Shoosmiths industrial disease lawyers can help you with a claim.
+If you believe your cancer was caused by exposure to a dangerous substance in your workplace, Shoosmiths industrial disease lawyers can help you with a claim.
+If you're unsure whether you have the grounds to make a claim, you can call us on 03700 868687 or send a message for us to set up a phone call with you.

 Claims should not affect your treatment.
 However, if you have any concerns or you no longer feel comfortable or confident being treated where you are, a complaint should be raised at your GP practice and/or you should contact the Primary Care Trust.